Frequently Asked Questions

-We have a fairly liberal cancellation policy, but we would appreciate at least 48 hours notice to allow time to schedule others to take your place.
-Within 24 hours we may charge a 25% fee, but if you leave us standing on the beach waiting for you, it's 100%, no exceptions.
+We have a fairly liberal cancellation policy, but we would appreciate at least 48 hours advance notice to allow time to schedule others to take your place.
+Within 24 hours there will be a 50% cancellation fee.

-We make a weather call the evening before, and oftentimes the morning of your session.
+We request that all students check in for a weather evaluation the evening before, and oftentimes the morning of your session prior to your home departure.
 We would prefer to not have you drive out to the coast to sit in the rain at least as much as you would!
 That said, we do have a lot of experience with the weather out here, and often schedule flights on days that might otherwise seem impossible for a vantage point that's an hour or more away.

 We may also make adjustments to meeting times to allow for optimal weather windows during the day.
 But basically, when we are choosing the conditions to fly, the safety of all involved is paramount and we will make our decisions accordingly.